-\ E-mail: haridasu@roma2.infn.it
+\ haridasu@roma2.infn.it

-(Poulin et al. 2018; Ye & Piao 2020), vacuum phase transitions or early modified gravity scenarios (Di Valentino, Linder & Melchiorri 2018b; Khosravi et al. 2019; Rossi et al. 2019), interacting dark energy Pan et al. (2019), Di Valentino, Melchiorri & Mena (2017) and other scenarios Banihashemi, Khosravi & Shirazi (2019), Di Valentino et al. (2018a), Raveri et al. (2017).
-Alternatively, some approaches focus on the modification of the local estimate (Hoscheit & Barger 2017; Schöneberg, Lesgourgues & Hooper 2019; Shanks, Hogarth & Metcalfe 2019) (see also Kenworthy, Scolnic & Riess 2019, Luković et al. 2019).
-In this context, Vattis, Koushiappas & Loeb (2019) (hereafter V19) have recently proposed that the current decaying dark matter model with a warm massive decay particle can possibly alleviate the $H_0$ -tension, by performing a simple analysis on the expansion rate data.
-Here, we exploit the opportunity to also revisit the claim with more new data: the $\sim 1050$ Supernovae Type-Ia (SN) compilation in Scolnic et al. (2018) and the gravitationally lensed quasar time delay (SL) measurements Wong et al. (2020) and a compilation of up-to-date Baryon Acoustic Oscillations (BAO) data sets.
+On the other hand, owing to the well established $H_0$ tension (Riess 2019; Bernal et al. 2016; Feeney et al. 2018; Addison et al. 2017), now reaching $\sim 5\sigma$ level as reported in Wong et al. (2019), several propositions have been put forward to potentially address the growing crisis.
+Several of these proposals focus on the early-universe modifications such as early dark energy (Poulin et al. 2018; Ye & Piao 2020) and vacuum phase transitions (Di Valentino et al. 2018b), interacting dark energy Pan et al. (2019); Di Valentino et al. (2017) and other scenarios Banihashemi et al. (2019); Di Valentino et al. (2018a); Raveri et al. (2017a).
+Alternatively, some approaches focus on the modification of the local estimate (Hoscheit & Barger 2017; Shanks et al. 2019; Schöneberg et al. 2019) (see also Kenworthy et al. (2019); Luković et al. (2019)).
+In this context, Vattis et al. (2019) (hereafter V19) have recently proposed that the current decaying dark matter model with a warm massive decay particle can possibly alleviate the $H_0$ -tension, by performing a simple analysis on the expansion rate data.
+Here, we exploit the opportunity to also revisit the claim with more new data: the $\sim 1050$ Supernovae Type-Ia (SN) compilation in Scolnic et al. (2018) and the gravitationally lensed quasar time delay (SL) measurements Wong et al. (2019) and a compilation of up-to-date Baryon Acoustic Oscillations (BAO) datasets.
 We complement these low-redshift probes with the CMB priors as suggested in Verde et al. (2017), which indeed is a more apt way of imposing priors at recombination epoch for the late-time decaying dark matter model.
-Several other works (Enqvist et al. 2015; Bringmann et al. 2018; Pandey, Karwal & Das 2020; Xiao et al. 2020) have also considered decaying dark matter as a means to alleviate the $H_0$ -tension.
-Alongside the decaying scenarios, various other modifications to the dark matter sector in general have also been explored in the context of $H_0$ -tension (Ko, Nagata & Tang 2017; Raveri et al. 2017; Buen-Abad, Emami & Schmaltz 2018; D'Eramo et al. 2018; Kumar, Nunes & Yadav 2018; Alcaniz et al. 2019; da Silva, Gimenes & Silva 2019: Blinov, Keith & Hooper 2020: Choi, Suzuki & Yanagida 2020a,b), most of which are shown to reduce the significance of the tension.
+Several other works (Enqvist et al. 2015; Bringmann et al. 2018; Pandey et al. 2019; Xiao et al. 2020) have also considered decaying dark matter as a means to alleviate the $H_0$ -tension.
+Alongside the decaying scenarios, various other modifications to the dark matter sector in general have also been explored in the context of $H_0$ -tension (Ko et al. 2017; Raveri et al. 2017b; da Silva et al. 2019; D'Eramo et al. 2018; Buen-Abad et al. 2018; Choi et al. 2020; Blinov et al. 2020), most of which are shown to reduce the significance of the tension.

-The authors of V19 clearly state that the usual tendency of the decaying dark matter models would be to reduce the expansion rate at late-times in comparison to the early-time expectation.
-Thus, they suggest that a specific combination of the decay characteristics can bring the expansion rate at z = 0 in agreement with the evolution of H(z) at higher redshifts as measured at recombination epoch.
+The authors of V19 clearly state that the usual tendency of the decaying dark matter models would be to reduce the expansion rate at late-times in comparison to the early time expectation.
+Thus, they suggest that a specific combination of the decay characteristics can bring the expansion rate at z=0 in agreement with the evolution of H(z) at higher redshifts as measured at recombination epoch.
 This in-turn is one of the motivations, as we intend to assess the decay scenario with additional data to validate the claim, as they have only used the expansion rate information from a BAO compilation.
 Note that using only the expansion rate data would be loosely constraining and can be elusive to the well-constrained angular scales at the recombination epoch.

-The organization of the paper is as follows: In Section 2 we describe the theoretical model and data analysis implemented, followed by the results and discussion in Section 3, and concluding remarks in Section 4.
+The organisation of the paper is as follows: In Section 2 we describe the theoretical model and data analysis implemented, followed by the results and discussion in Section 3, and concluding remarks in Section 4.